Understanding Natural Gas Prices

 - Budget billing and energy efficiency can help you manage large winter utility bills.

 Natural gas utilities buy wholesale gas for their customers in a competitive national market, and may purchase gas from a number of competing businesses as federal law allows.
 Natural gas wholesale prices rise and fall based on supply and demand, along with other market dynamics.
-The national market experienced unprecedented volatility during the 2000s but has been more stable in recent years.

 The amount of your gas bill depends mostly on the amount of gas you use and the cost of delivering it to you.